 Simple installation.
 Nest Thermostat E, like most smart thermostats, uses clearly marked connector ports to show where to connect the wires of your HVAC system.
 Power down your furnace, remove the old thermostat, put the red wire in the Nest's "R" port (and so on, until all wires are in their place) and power the furnace back up.

+Attractive Design.
 Nest Thermostat E greets you with a welcome screen and easy-to-navigate setup instructions.
 The clear, simple typefaces in the Nest user interface, the frosted dial/screen and the tactile feel of rotating the Nest housing create an inviting user experience that carries beyond installation and into regular use.

 Compatible with multiple HVAC systems.
 While the Nest E has fewer inputs than the full-fledged Nest Learning Thermostat, the Nest Thermostat E plays well with the vast majority of home HVAC systems out there; Nest claims it's compatible with 85 percent of 24-volt heating and cooling systems.
 Nest also provides a helpful tool that tells you if your system is compatible.